matoous/dzxcz/content/etc.md

 ## Articles

 I am big fan of long format investigative writing.
-If the author spends the time researching the topic and is able to assimilate accummulated knowledge into a coherent piece writing the topic stops being relevant.
+If the author spends the time researching the topic and is able to assimilate accumulated knowledge into a coherent piece writing the topic stops being relevant.
 This list is longer than I originally intended but I read a lot and there's just simply a lot of great articles worth mentioning: